Killaship/protonboot/README.md

 # protonboot
-a bootloader for booting things also i do it in assembly lol
+a bootloader for booting things completely untested as I am developing this from within the browser, without a development enviroment available